Fusion power: Magnet quench

-Effluents
+Atmospheric tritium release

 The natural product of the fusion reaction is a small amount of helium, which is harmless to life.
 Hazardous tritium is difficult to retain completely.
-During normal operation, tritium is continually released.

 Although tritium is volatile and biologically active, the health risk posed by a release is much lower than that of most radioactive contaminants, because of tritium's short half-life (12.32 years) and very low decay energy (~14.95 keV), and because it does not bioaccumulate (it cycles out of the body as water, with a biological half-life of 7 to 14 days).
 ITER incorporates total containment facilities for tritium.

+Calculations suggest that about 1 kg of tritium and other radioactive gases in a typical power station would be present.
+The amount is small enough that it would dilute to legally acceptable limits by the time they reached the station's perimeter fence.